Bulat-Ziganshin/FastECC/README.md

 and decoding by multiplication with the matrix inverse.

 But with special choice of fixed points we can perform polynomial interpolation and evaluation at these points in O(N*log(N)) time, using NTT for evaluation and inverse NTT for interpolation.
-So, the fast encoding is as simple as:
+So, [the fast encoding] is as simple as:
-- consider N input words as values of length-N polynomial in the special set of N points
+- consider N input words as values of length-N polynomial at N special points
 - compute the polynomial coefficients in O(N*log(N)) time using inverse NTT
 - evaluate the polynomial at another M special points in O(M*log(M)) time using NTT